LunaticGhoulPiano/AutomaticPianoFingeringEstimationbasedonMachineLearning/README.md

         - Rightt-hand model: 5 BiLSTM layers, named as ```RSModel```
     - Merged models: 3 BiLSTM layers + 1 Mul-Head Attention layer + 1 BiLSTM layer, named as ```MulAtt-MSModel```
 - The activation function and loss function in output layer are ```softmax``` and ```categorical crossentropy```.
-- Experiment environment: Windows 10/11, Jupyter Notebool + Python 3.11.7 + Keras + cuDNN.
+- Experiment environment: Windows 10/11, Jupyter Notebool + Python 3.11.7 + Keras + cuDNN + Anaconda.

 ### Evaluation on the models with PIG dataset
 - We used the perviously split test set to evaluate ```LSModel```, ```RSModel```, and ```MulAtt-MSModel```.